zischwartz/introducing-atlas/md_test.md

 # Make sites

-# Write with a turly visual editor
+# Write with a truly visual editor

 If you don't like plain text markup, Atlas has a beautiful visual editor.